Made without any butter, these gluten free cream biscuits are still crisp outside and fluffy inside. Drop biscuits ready in 20 minutes flat!

 What makes cream biscuits different?

-Cream biscuits are no-butter baking powder biscuits made with heavy whipping cream.
+Unlike traditional gluten free biscuits, cream biscuits are made with heavy whipping cream instead of butter.
 Since butter is made from cream, think of these as a single step removed from traditional gluten free biscuit pastry.

 The way butter works in pastry making is by layering cold pieces of it throughout the dry ingredients (mostly flour) that expand when they hit the heat of the oven.
 That’s what creates pastry’s prized flakiness.